Terminus

 So, as Nyssa heads for certain death on her futile Noah’s Ark trip, we’re left to reflect on whether we should join her.

 But then we’d miss out on seeing where the Black Guardian thriple might lead us.
-We're not ashamed to admit it's piqued our interest.

 The Turlough storyline has automatically become more compelling, thanks to this serial’s trick of keeping him underneath the floor to focus on ridding us of less annoying companions.